ilikerobots/hcz-jekyll-blog/_posts/2020-04-23-django-vue-fast-content-rich-interactivity.md

 }
 ```

-The function accepts two arguments, a url to load and the type of that resource (i.e. javascript or css).
+The function accepts two arguments, a url to load and the type of that resource (i.e. js or css).
 The script creates a corresponding link or script tag and appends it to the DOM's head.

 Next, we'll use this Javascript function to dynamically load our bundles.
 To do so, I created a Django template tag to mimic `render_bundle` from `django-webpack-loader`.
-I called this new template tag `lazy_render_bundle` and placed it in a custom template tag library `lazy_weback_loader`.
+I called this new template tag `lazy_render_bundle` and placed it in a custom template tag library `lazy_webpack_loader`.

 ```py
 from typing import Dict